pyladiesams/tf-hub-beginner-oct2020/README.md

 ## Usage
 * Open the following link on Kaggle notebooks: https://www.kaggle.com/usharengaraju/pyladiesamsterdam-introductiontotf-hub
 * Dive in and code hands-on

+## Video record
+Will be available after the 7th of December

 ## Credits
 This workshop was set up by @pyladiesams and @ushareng